 The 30 top students in the Junior Class will be selected to serve as Junior Marshals for graduation.
-Current selection is based primarily on class rank.
-Students must have been in attendance at Cartersville High School for at least one (year) term.
+Selection is based primarily on class rank.
+Students must have attended Cartersville High School for at least one (year) term.
 Students who have been suspended or have exhibited unsatisfactory qualities of character will not qualify for this honor.